 The government set out their definition of British values in the 2011 Prevent Strategy which were reinforced in September 2014.

 At Wimborne First School we agree with the Department for Education’s five-part definition of British values.
-We actively promote fundamental British values and this is mapped in in our curriculum, across the whole school.
+We actively promote fundamental British values and this is mapped in our curriculum, across the whole school.
 Listed below are some examples of how we promote these values in our school community:

--Philosophy for Learning
+- Philosophy for Learning

--Jigsaw- Personal, Social and Health Education (PSHE) sessions
+- Jigsaw- Personal, Social and Health Education (PSHE) sessions

-At Wimborne First School; these values are reinforced regularly:
+At Wimborne First School, these values are reinforced regularly:

 Pupil voice is significant in regards to life at Wimborne First School.
-We show we are democratic by deciding upon out class charter and the rights associated with these.
+We show we are democratic by deciding upon our class charters and the rights associated with these.
 We contribute to the drawing up of the charter and all members of the class sign the charter to agree to the rights and responsibilities we have throughout the year.
 Our Class Councils play a big part in our 'democratic value' as they take our views and opinions to School Council meetings.